Lifting the WWII ban on ringing

-Timed to coincide with the 75th anniversary of VE day, this unique episode sees host Cathy Booth, joined by a whole cast of ringers, bust the myths about ringing during World War II, in ‘thirty voices, seventy-five years, one story’.
+Originally timed to coincide with the 75th anniversary of VE day, this unique episode sees host Cathy Booth, joined by a whole cast of ringers, bust the myths about ringing during World War II.
+This is the full version of ‘thirty voices, seventy-five years, one story’.
 And what a story!

 Bell towers across the country are currently silent due to the coronavirus pandemic.
 Unprecedented is currently a much-used word, but in this case not warranted, as we discover that 2020 is not the first time in living memory that ringing has had to stop.